August 13, 2019

 Additional testing produced suspicious results.
-Then, an MRI showed a 2 centimeter tumor in her cervix.
-She was immediately referred to The University of Kansas Cancer Center’s Julia Chapman, MD.
+Then, an MRI showed a 2-centimeter tumor in her cervix.
+She was immediately referred to a gynecologic oncologist at The University of Kansas Cancer Center.

-Dr. Chapman, a gynecologic oncologist, performed a radical hysterectomy and removed 25 lymph nodes (22 lymph nodes were cancerous) during Kristina’s surgery in December 2012.
+Her gynecologic oncologist performed a radical hysterectomy and removed 25 lymph nodes (22 lymph nodes were cancerous) during Kristina’s aggressive surgery in December 2012.
 Pathology results determined Kristina had stage 1B2 cervical cancer.

 Cervical cancer remission